 The exam pattern is also changing – indicating a shift towards more inclusiveness and less importance to classroom coaching in metro cities.

-How to use the latest technologies (online and offline) for IAS preparation?
+How to use the latest technologies for online IAS preparation?

-This article discusses how to take the best out of your mobile phone, laptop and internet connection for IAS preparation.
+This article discusses how to take the best out of your mobile phone, laptop and internet connection for IAS preparation online.
 Let us start with the importance of using internet and web to the greatest benefit at first.

 Tip 1: Use Government websites religiously

 As a lot of information required to clear UPSC exams comes from reports and data from various government ministries, all candidates are strongly advised to be active users of the internet.
 Books might not be updated as often as websites, and hence they may not be a reliable source always.
 Also, books may not contain authentic information as in government websites like PIB about economic data, government schemes, international relations etc. List of useful websites for IAS preparation is given in the link.